Mets–Yankees rivalry: Mayor's Trophy

-Before the creation of Interleague play, teams from the National League never played teams from the American League in official games except during the All-Star Game and the World Series.
-The teams occasionally met in spring training exhibition games and from 1963 to 1983 they played annually in the Mayor's Trophy Game, an in-season exhibition game, where the Yankees posted a record of 10–8–1 over the Mets.
+Before the creation of interleague play, teams from the National League never played teams from the American League in official games except during the World Series.
+The teams occasionally met in spring training exhibition games and played 19 times in the Mayor's Trophy Game, an in-season exhibition game, every year from 1963 through 1979, and then again in 1982 and 1983; the Yankees posted a record of 10–8–1 over the Mets in the Mayor's Trophy contests.

+The Mayor's Trophy games were played primarily to benefit sandlot baseball in the city, with proceeds going to the city's Amateur Baseball Federation.
+After dwindling interest and public bickering between the owners of both teams, the Mayor's Trophy Game was discontinued following the 1983 season.
+It was revived again as a pre-Opening Day series titled the "Mayor's Challenge" and held in 1989.

 1997–1999: Interleague regular season play begins

 1997–1998: First official games

 In 1997, Major League Baseball scheduled official regular season games between the American and National Leagues for the first time.
 On June 16, the Mets and Yankees played their first official game at Yankee Stadium, which the Mets won 6–0 behind Dave Mlicki.
 The Yankees won the next two games for a series win.
-The Mets acquired Mike Piazza for the 1998 season and made a run for the playoffs, but were eliminated in the last regular game series of the season by the Atlanta Braves.
-The Yankees won that year's interleague series at Shea Stadium two games to one, and would also win the 1998 World Series, the first of three straight titles for them.
+The Mets acquired Mike Piazza for the 1998 season and made a run for the playoffs but were eliminated in the last regular game series of the season by the Atlanta Braves.
+The Yankees won that year's interleague series at Shea Stadium two games to one and would also win the 1998 World Series, the first of three straight titles for them.
 David Cone won 20 games in 1998 for the Yankees, 10 years after he accomplished the same feat for the Mets, becoming the only player to win 20 games for both teams.

 These interleague games between the Mets and Yankees would come to be referred to as a Subway Series, extending the use of that phrase outside the historical context of an all-New York World Series.